nondejus/AwesomeUnityCommunity/README.md

 * [uGUI Tween Tool](https://github.com/tomtc123/ugui-Tween-Tool "") - Unity 4.6.x and Unity5.x uGUI Tween tools.
 * [AtlasImage](https://github.com/mob-sakai/AtlasImage) - AtlasImage is a graphic component use SpriteAtlas for uGUI.
 In addition, add useful sprite selector and border editor to the inspector.
 * [Xamarin.Forms.Unity](https://github.com/aosoft/Xamarin.Forms.Unity) - Xamarin.Forms for Unity (Platform implementation for Unity Game Engine).
+* [Lomenui](https://github.com/Michsky/lomenui "") - Stylish UI package for Unity engine.
 * [Unity LoMenu](https://github.com/paulgswanson/Unity_LoMenu) - Stylish UI package for Unity engine.
 * [UIElementsX](https://github.com/rocktavious/UIEX) - UIElementsX (UIEX) is the missing high level API for unity's new UI system
+* [Unity UI Extensions](https://bitbucket.org/UnityUIExtensions/unity-ui-extensions) - An extension project for the new Unity UI system (uGUI).
+* [Unity Pause Menu](https://github.com/GreatArcStudios/unitypausemenu) - This is an open source Unity pause menu created for the game New Horizons, and it's completely free because of how a pause menu is a core component of a game, while the unity asset store was lacking in such an asset (until this was released on the asset store).

+### Font Rendering <a name="font-rendering"></a>

+* [TextMesh Pro](https://www.assetstore.unity3d.com/en/#!/content/84126) - A alternative to render text in uGUI by using the distance field technique, which allows crisp fonts at any scale.
+This was recently purchased by Unity and will be integrated into the engine in the future.
+* [UnityStbEasyFont](https://github.com/aras-p/UnityStbEasyFont) - A port of stb_easy_font.h to Unity/C#.

 ## Procedural Generation <a name="procedural-generation"></a>